Beau'chesne History, Family Crest & Coats of Arms

 Another 36 words (3 lines of text) are included under the topic Early Beau'chesne Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beau'chesne family to the New World and Oceana
+Migration of the Beau'chesne family

 In 1643, 109 years after the first landings by Cartier, there were only about 300 people in Quebec.
 Migration was slow.
 The fur trade attracted migrants, both noble and commoner.
 By 1675, there were 7000 French in Quebec.
 By the same year the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The family name Beau'chesne has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
 Amongst the settlers in North America with this distinguished name Beau'chesne were an explorer, who arrived at Racine, Quebec, in 1715.